Dark Chronicle: Plot

 Max and Monica use Ixion to head 10,000 years into the past to face Emperor Griffon, a young moon-person who lives in Moon Flower Palace.
-He tricks them into thinking they had defeated him; stealing their atlamillia and reveals his real form.
+He tricks them into thinking they had defeated him, stealing their atlamillia and revealing his real form.
 Griffon plans to summon the Star of Oblivion, which will destroy all life on Earth and allow a new, better world to grow in its place.
 He starts by moving his palace into the sky of Max's time to destroy the world.

 Max and Monica return to Max's time with Ixion, and travel to Kazarov Stonehenge - a place that can act as a time portal - allowing them to bring Paznos to Max's time.
 They activate it, and Paznos arrives in Max's time and sends the Moon Flower Palace crashing to the ground.

 Once again, Max and Monica face Griffon at the Palace.
 They instead meet a woman named Alexandra, who tells them she owns the Palace and that Griffon was once an orphan child called Sirus, whom Alexandra adopted.
 Sirus has forgotten his childhood because of the evil inside him.
 Alexandra asks them to restore the palace's garden to remind Sirus of his old life.

 They do so and confront Griffon.
-These old memories weaken Griffon; and Max and Monica manage to defeat him - turning him back into Sirus, who is mortally wounded.
+These old memories weaken Griffon and Max and Monica manage to defeat him - turning him back into Sirus, who is mortally wounded.
 A Dark Element rises from Sirus' body and calls the Star of Oblivion.
 The Element reveals it was born from Sirus' hatred of humans and plans to rule over the destroyed Earth.
 Max, Monica and Sirus defeat the Element.
 Sirus stops the Star of Oblivion, dying in the process.